Evidence-based therapies, coaching, and mediation for individuals and relationships

 Many people have a past that includes trauma, grief, addiction, and anxiety.
 This includes collective and intergenerational experiences of social crisis, systemic violence and marginalization that all of us are part of.
 Most of us also struggle to understand what it means and feels like to be authentic and engaged in the life that includes all this.
 I work with clients to uncover meaningfulness, security, and sense of self that is inherent in them but that is tangled up with, and concealed under archaic structures of their psychology that are real but no longer serving them.

 In short, therapy primarily supports you in fully accepting who you are.
 That may sounds simplistic in theory.
-In practice, however, when you stop being in conflict with yourself as you are, your growth and creativity develop quite naturally on their own.
+In practice, however, when you stop being in conflict with yourself or being afraid of your inner life, growth and creativity develop quite naturally on their own.

 The therapies and theories that support the work have been shown clinically to heal trauma and generally make us more at ease, feel more real, resilient, and happier in life regardless of external conditions.